Writer, mama of two, dark chocolate- and tea-addict.

 I studied in Australia for a couple of years and travelled extensively when I was a journalist.
 But to me, nothing beats growing up and living in Singapore.
 I’ve watched the strides my home country made - from the first MRT stations in 1987 (yes, I’m that old) to the first integrated resorts in 2010 to Jewel Changi Airport in 2019 - and I relish how our little city state has transformed.
 Particularly over the past decade, Singapore has never felt more exciting, especially for families with young children, like mine.

 I could blog about all the family-friendly places and events in Singapore, but I wanted something more personalised and meaningful.
 So instead of writing about a gamut of attractions, I decided it would mean much more to write reviews from our family's experience and perspective, alongside tried-and-tested tips for parents with young children.

 I hope over here you’ll find some useful family outing info and discover more fun activities to do with your kids in Singapore.

 I also hope you find as much joy reading this blog as I have writing it.

 More about Vivian Teo

-Other than being a mother of two and an amateur chef at home, Vivian Teo is also a freelance writer, whose work has appeared in CNA and CNA Lifestyle, and the author of a soon-to-be published young adult novel which will hit Singapore bookstores early 2020.
+Other than being a mother of two and an amateur chef at home, Vivian Teo is also a freelance writer, whose work has appeared in CNA and CNA Lifestyle, and the author of My BFF is an Alien - a four-book middle grade series published by Epigram Books.
 A financial journalist and editor for 14 years, she recently embarked on a sabbatical to spend time with her kids and write stories she hopes will inspire children.
 When not typing away on her laptop, she can be found at libraries or bookstores - her happy places - scouring for the next book to read or re-watching Friends on Netflix.
 She has a serious weakness for dark chocolate and salt-and-vinegar chips, and cannot live without her daily cuppa tea.